 Empty Italic (Job) Case

-The upper case bay has seven equal sized rows of boxes.
-However, the later version of American Type Founders (1923), Missouri-Central (1959) and American Printing Equipment & Supply Co (1983) differs in having 3 small rows, then 3 tall rows, then 1 small row in the right hand bay, rather than 7 equal rows.
+The upper case bay has seven equal sized rows of boxes, and a suitable lay is Italic Job.
+The later version of the case, shown by American Type Founders (1923), Missouri-Central (1959) and American Printing Equipment & Supply Co (1983) differs in having 3 small rows, then 3 tall rows, then 1 small row in the right hand bay, rather than 7 equal rows.
 De Vinne also shows an (Italic) Job case with 8 boxes, rather than seven, in each upper case row.

 Note that the Italic case differs from the otherwise similar California Job case as that case has only five rows in the upper case bay.
-There is also a Two Third Italic version of the case.
+Hamilton made a three quarter version of the case, in the same configuration as the full-size Italic case, and there is also a Two Third Italic version of the case, in a different configuration and known either as Italic or California.

 Other empty cases